 There are no box springs here in Germany , well at least we don´t use it.
 The non-mattress spring support is called a Lattenrost.
 This is a set of bent wooden slats that are bouncy all held in a frame that goes under the mattress.
 The lattenrost come in different “bouncy-ness”s as well.
 Some are even articulated to allow sitting up in bed.
 I saw one time when we were shopping for my daughter´s new room that the box type of beds are more expensive and they have another specifications.I only write from what I personally used and tried so I dont really know yet the difference.

 Pillows and sizes

-I told you, here in Germany, it’s all about function, it’s not the new fashion fad in sleeping but there are reasons why you need to resolve into this for better sleeping.
-It’s good for your back as well.
+Here in Germany, it’s all about function, it’s not the new fashion fad in sleeping but there are reasons why you need to resolve into this for better sleeping.
+I think it’s good for your back as well.
 We are a fan of Ikea things because I think they have practical furnitures as well as trandy ones.Besides, when you move from one country or another, you take things lights considering the cost of moving furnitures.
 Take a look at Ikea tips for good sleeping options to help you on your next bed shopping!

 Expats outnumbered the locals in Kuwait, with 70% of its population is composed of expatriates.
 So expat life is rather diversified compared here in Germany.
 One typical street sight in Kuwait is summed up in the photo above.
 It doesn’t matter where you are and who you are and what you do in life.
 An office janitor can have the latest gadget phones same as his Modir ( Boss) as well as anybody.
 Everyone seemed to be glued in their mobile phones anytime of the day.
 It seems like if you don’t own a smart phone, you are left out and isolated.
 It becomes a necessity and at the same time a hazard especially for reckless drivers who are pinned to their phones while driving.
 Taxi drivers,mostly Egyptians, Indians, Bangladeshi or Syrians, have 2-3 phones to manage while they go on their work.
 Crazy, right? but its true.
 They are talking to their families and friends while driving around.
 Insane as it may sound but Kuwait becomes fanatic to smartphones and internet calls.
 Before I was in wonder, but now, no more, horrific and fatal car accidents happens everyday, especially in the Gulf road and 5th ring road where drivers drive like maniac.
 Everyday life revolves around internet, social media and chatting.
 You should take a look at this article to see how far it goes.
 If you’re living in Kuwait, I know how it feels, it sucks!